 Source: NOAA Fisheries Service, Southeast Fisheries Science Center logbook database as of September 22, 2008, and Accumulated Landings System data base as of September 17, 2008.
 The BLS Consumer Price Index for all Urban Consumers was used to adjust dockside revenues and average annual prices for inflation.

-Table 3-16.
-Annual landings and dockside revenues on trips with golden tilefish as the top
+Table 3-25.
+Annual landings and dockside revenues on trips with black sea bass as a lesser source of trip revenue 2003-2007